alumae/kaldi-offline-transcriber/README.md

 Server running Linux is needed.
 The system is tested on Debian 'testing', but any modern distro should do.

+Around 8 GB of RAM is required to initialize the speech recognition models for Estonian.

 If you plan to process many recordings in parallel, we recoemmend to turn off hyperthreading in server BIOS.
 This reduces the number of (virtual) cores by half, but should make processing faster, if you won't run more than